DOCUMENT TSC-2026/B49 · BLOG POST 49 · CONSUMER COMMERCE · REV. 01

 Kitting, Returns, and Special Handling

 Bundles, inserts, gift notes, and custom packaging are usually billed separately, often per touch.
 Returns processing is its own fee schedule, and reverse logistics in ecommerce commonly runs $8 to $18 per return once you count inspection, restocking, and disposition.
 Returns are not a rounding error: the National Retail Federation put 2025 US returns at roughly $850 billion (NRF), and ecommerce return rates typically run well above the in-store average, higher still for a promotion-heavy cohort.
 Surcharges for oversized or hazardous items, peak-season rate increases, and carrier fuel surcharges round out the list.
+If you have never totalled this line for your own brand, my free calculator shows what a return really costs once shipping, handling, and lost resale value are counted.

 The Quote That Looks Great and Costs More